bradleyhope1/contact/README.md

 One shortcoming of Signal is that it's difficult to use without giving up your actual cell phone number, so another option is to use the secure messaging app called Wire: https://wire.com/en/.
 First create a quick e-mail address that doesn't include your name anywhere through a service like ProtonMail: https://protonmail.com/.

-Then, create an account online or through the desktop application using that e-mail address (don't register your phone number) and a pseudonymn.
+Then, create an account online or through the desktop application using that e-mail address (don't register your phone number) and a pseudonym.
 I can be found there via my username, @bradleyhope.

 Another app that allows for a similar arrangement is WickrMe, which has a few security features that some people prefer.
 Wickr: https://www.wickr.com/

-WhatsApp isn't bad, but it has weaknesses.
-I don't recommend Telegram or text messages.
+WhatsApp is ok for most things, but it has weaknesses.
+I don't recommend Telegram, Threema or text messages.

 <b>SECURE DROP</b>